jeckman/wpgplus/README.txt

 * Initial release

 == To-do ==
-* Add "google+ message" meta-box rather than excerpt, allowing markdown style
-* Get google+ to recognize URL of permalink and treat it as it does from web client
+* Get google+ to recognize URL of permalink and treat it as it does from web client - image, excerpt
 * Explore full web interface not mobile one, which is limited in functionality
+* Posting to pages?